 Experts note that there is an increase in the number of teens and young adults abusing prescription drugs.
 In some cases, these teens are using drugs prescribed to them outside of doctor recommendations.
 Other times, they are using medications from friends or otherwise obtained.
 Many times, parents don’t know what’s happening.

 What Type of Teen Prescription Drug Abuse Exists?

-Prescription drugs can be addictive.
-They can also be used excessively and lead to numerous health complications.
+The truth is that prescription drugs can be highly addictive for some people.
+These drugs can also be used excessively and lead to numerous health complications.
 No amount of drug use is considered safe.
-Teen prescription drug abuse involves numerous types of drugs, including these:
+Teen prescription drug abuse involves numerous types of drugs, including:

 Some teens use stimulant drugs.
-These are much like cocaine in terms of how they increase the heart rate and lead to irregular rhythms.
+These are much like cocaine in terms of increasing the heart rate and leading to irregular rhythms.
 They can give people that boost of energy they want or need.
 There are some prescription stimulants used to treat conditions like attention deficit hyperactivity disorder.
 This includes Dexedrine, Adderall, Ritalin, and Concerta.
 These are addictive and can lead to sudden overdose when too much of them are used.

 All of these substances are dangerous and highly addictive.
-Seek help from an opioid addiction treatment program.
+If you notice the signs of opioid addiction in your teen, seek help from an opioid addiction treatment program.

 Why Does Prescription Drug Addiction Happen?

 Teen prescription drug abuse can happen for many reasons.
 In some situations, teens use these drugs to get high or to stop thinking about their life.
 In other cases, they use them to help study for tests or perform at their highest level.
 That’s common in stimulant drugs.
 They may even eliminate the need for sleep for periods of time.
 Some drugs cause a high.
 When involved in prescription drug addiction, residents need to seek out a drug addiction treatment program that can help them.